ÕýÆ·À¶µ¼º½

 Biography

 I am a feminist economic and urban geographer.
-Prior to ÕýÆ·À¶µ¼º½, I worked as a Post-Doctoral Visitor on the SSHRC funded GenUrb Project at the City Institute of York University in Toronto.
-My research on debt, remittance economies, and decolonizing knowledge production has been funded by the Antipode Foundation, National Science Foundation (USA), and Society of Woman Geographers.
-I have published in journals such as Antipode, Environment and Planning A: Economy and Space, and Transactions of the Institute of British Geographers, and I am on the Editorial Collective of ACME: An International Journal for Critical Geographies.
+Prior to ÕýÆ·À¶µ¼º½, I worked as a Post-Doctoral Visitor on the GenUrb Project at the City Institute of York University in Toronto.
+My research on debt, policing, remittance economies, and decolonizing knowledge production has been funded by the Antipode Foundation, National Science Foundation (USA), Social Sciences and Humanities Research Council, and Society of Woman Geographers.
+I have published in journals such as Antipode, Environment and Planning A: Economy and Space, Geoforum, and Transactions of the Institute of British Geographers.
+I am co-Editor-in-Chief of ACME: An International Journal for Critical Geographies.

 Publications